1937 louisville flood

 Photo – Margaret Bork-White

-During that disaster, one of Margaret’s most famous photographs was African-American men, women, and children lined up outside a flood relief agency.
-In contrast to their bitter faces, the billboard of the National Manufacturers Association above them depicts a happy white family and their dog standing in a car under a banner with the sarcastic slogan “World’s Highest Standard of Living.
-There’s no way like the American Way”
+Above them, a billboard caught Margaret’s attention.
+It belonged to the National Manufacturers Association and portrayed a cheerful white family and their dog, standing inside a car under a banner proudly proclaiming, “World’s Highest Standard of Living.
+There’s no way like the American Way.”

 1937 Louisville flood